JonmarCorpuz/Writeups/TryHackMe CTF Writeups/Bolt (Easy).md

 ```

 #
-> Scanning for Hiddent Web Directories Using Dirb
+> Scanning for Hidden Web Directories Using Dirb
 4. `dirb http://{TARGET IP}:8000 > {FILENAME2}.txt` to non-recursively scan the target URL for directories using Dirb's default wordlist and then redirecting the results into a text file
 5. `cat {FILENAME2}.txt` to output the scan results from the previous command onto the terminal
 ```bash